 NOTE: Avoid the use of low-bind plastic tubes for lipidomics extraction, since the strong organic solvents release plasticizers and create a strong background during sample analysis.

-Prepare 1.5 mL tubes with 100 µL of ammonium bicarbonate solution in each tube of the total blank (TB), internal standard blank (ISB), and quality control samples (QC), considering 1 QC sample is placed between each set of 10 samples.
-Keep all samples on ice.
+Prepare 2.0 mL tubes with 100 µL of ammonium bicarbonate solution in each tube of the total blank (TB) and internal standard blank (ISB).
+Keep all tubes on ice.

-Add 10 µL of pooled human plasma to all QC samples.
-Spike 10 µL of internal standard solution into all ISB, QC, and study samples (i.e., all samples except TB).
+Prepare quality control samples (QC), considering 1 QC sample is placed between each set of 10 samples.
+For this, add 10 µL of pooled human plasma in 2.0 mL tubes.

 NOTE: For quality control material, use any pooled commercially available K2EDTA plasma.
 Quantify the lipid concentration in pooled plasma using the mentioned protocol upon receipt and keep these ranges as references for all analyses in which the QC material is used.
 Use NIST plasma only for more targeted applications or for global method verification, where the accuracy of the assay needs to be addressed.

+Spike 10 µL of internal standard solution into all ISB, QC, and study samples (i.e., all samples except TB).

 Add 300 µL of −20 °C butanol/methanol mixture (3/1, v/v) to each sample.
 Shake at 450 × g for 10 min at room temperature on the thermomixer.